kartik-badgujar/Data-Professional-Survey-Breakdown/README.md

 Brief Description :-

-This project analyzes survey data from professionals in the data field, focusing on demographics, job satisfaction, programming preferences, and challenges faced by data professionals.
+This project analyzes survey data from professionals in the data field, focusing on demographics, job satisfaction, programming preferences and challenges faced by data professionals.
 It uses statistical and visualization tools to present insights effectively.

 Overview of the Project :-